jamesdeluk/hugo/content/posts/cognition-and-learning/other/learnings-2024.md

 - Often infidelity isn't about the relationship - it's about a feeling of freedom, reconnecting with yourself.
 Cheating doesn’t mean the person doesn’t value the relationship.
 Those who can compartmentalise find "cheating" easier as they know they two are not connected (in their head) [106]
 - Children don’t know money, so they value things based purely on the fun.
 A bus ride can be more fun than a train.
 A bath at home can be more fun than a fancy hotel.
 Be a child.
 [107]
 - 1920s USA: Most were virgins when they married, most only had a single partner.
 Half of women had never had an orgasm.
 Orgasms correlated with love, and openness about sex correlated with orgasms.
 1/4 had an affair, especially over 40, especially women.
 Of the women who had an affair, 2/3 hadn’t orgasmed with their husbands.
 Only 50% were happily married, more men than women. <25yo, unhappy marriages; up to 35yo, happy marriages.
 Wives were critical of their husbands.
 [123]
+- Modern dating: paradox of choice (cities, Tinder) + risk of rejection (social media, #MeToo) + everchanging lives (moving cities, moving countries) + anti-social technology (AirPods, phones) + limited opportunities (working from home, Netflix) [127]
+- Toxic compassion: saying what makes someone happy, or is the socially acceptable thing to say, rather than saying the hard truths - yes, you are fat; yes, children with two parents typically have better life; yes, trans athletes can be a net negative for women.
+[134]

 ## Learning